-I love the way the snow glistens in the sunlight when I take a walk on a crisp winter morning.
-This beautiful scenery combined with the sound of the waves hitting the shore and the birds chirping their morning songs fills me with a feeling of peace.
+I love the way the snow glistens in the sunlight when I take a walk on crisp winter mornings.
+The stunning winter landscape combined with the sounds of the waves hitting the shore and the birds chirping fills me with a feeling of peace.

-Recently, on one particularly beautiful morning like this, I was overwhelmed with a feeling of gratitude as I strolled along my walk, setting my intentions for the day.
+On one beautiful morning like this, I was overcome with feelings of gratitude as I strolled along on my walk, setting my intentions for the day.

-He stopped and smiled back at me, but then warned, “Yeah, but better enjoy it now because tomorrow is going to be really bad.
-Did you hear about the blizzard that is coming?
+He stopped and smiled back at me, but then warned, “Yeah, but better enjoy it now because tomorrow is going to be bad!
+Did you hear about the blizzard that’s coming?
 We’re going to get pummeled!
-We definitely won’t be taking a walk tomorrow.”
-Then, he went along his not-so-merry way.
+We won’t be taking a walk tomorrow thanks to the crappy weather.”

-More times in my past than I’d like to admit, I have missed out on good times because I was either ruminating on negative memories or worrying about what might happen in the future.
-And to top it off, the negative things that I worried about almost never actually happen.
+In the past, more times than I’d like to admit, I’ve missed out on life’s pleasures because I was either ruminating on negative memories or worrying about what might happen in the future.
+And the negative things that I worried about almost never actually happened.
 What a miserable waste of an enjoyable day!

 So, this is just a friendly reminder to stay in the moment as much as you can.
-When you notice your mind reviewing unproductive, dismal past events or imagining the catastrophes that might happen in the future – STOP, and anchor yourself in the present.
-Allow yourself to take in the moments of joy!
+When you notice your mind replaying unproductive, unhappy past events or imagining the catastrophes that might happen in the future, PAUSE, and anchor yourself in the present.
+Allow yourself to take in the joy of NOW!

-I grinned this morning when I came across this quote from a wise, old bear that sums up this sentiment quite nicely: “Sometimes I sits and thinks, and sometimes I just sits…” Winnie the Pooh.
+I recently came across this quote from a wise, old bear that made me grin.
+It sums up this sentiment quite nicely: “Sometimes I sits and thinks, and sometimes I just sits . . . .”
+Winnie the Pooh.

-There is so much insight in this simple sentence.
+There is so much insight in this simple outlook.
 If we can give ourselves permission to “just be” a little more and “thinks” a little less, we are more likely to capture the moments of delight that are all around us.
-What can possibly be more important than that?